 On Rotoroa Island east of Aucland city, the Salvation Army ran a treatment center for alcoholics during the 20th century.
 A small post office was even located there, run by the SA.
 At the time of the centenary stamp issue in 1983, a very limited edition of local FDCs were issued with a picture of the location, i.e., this cover is extremely rare.

 Unlisted & RARE Salvation Army FDC from Switzerland 1958.
 Italian postmark; “Berna”.
 Only 10% of the Swiss FDCs in the 50ties had Italian PM.
 In addition, this cover was issued in a very limited edition, probably no more than 20 were issued with this cachet and PM.
 Cat value CHF 120, estimated CHF 150+.

 This rare Salvation Army FDC is seldom seen on online auctions, although quite a few must have been issued.
 It is a most wanted item in many Salvation Army FDC collections.
 The FDC was issued on St. Kitts-Nevis (St. Christopher Island) related to the International Women’s Year 1975.
 The 4c stamp depicts General Evangeline Booth, the first female general of the Salvation Army.

 This site will provide a pictorial overview of Salvation Army (SA) philately.
-SA stamps have been issued in more than 40 countries since 1932.
-By 2019, there are 53 main issues with 153 SA stamps from all over the world.
-FOR DETAILED INFO, CLICK ON THE IMAGES
+The first SA stamps were issued in 1932 (Dutch East Indies).
+By 2019, there are 53 main issues with 153 SA stamps from > 40 countries .
+FOR DETAILS, CLICK ON IMAGES